doctor-Livsy/robo_arb/README.rst

 Now the robot terminated by restarting the terminal.

-Input parameters modify in 'env.list' file and selected in docker containers with command: "docker run --env-file ./param.list <name_robot_image>".
+Input parameters modify in 'param.list' file and selected in docker containers with command: "docker run --env-file ./param.list <name_robot_image>".

 env.list contains 5 parameters: